FoNDUE-HTR/Documentation/CLUSTERS.md

 ## Using the cluster with command lines

 Our cluster uses [slurm](https://en.wikipedia.org/wiki/Slurm_Workload_Manager) for managing the jobs.
+You fill find documentation for the Geneva cluster [here](https://doc.eresearch.unige.ch/hpc/slurm#).

-The DH unit does not own a node yet, so completion of tasks might be slow.
+⚠️ The DH unit does not own a node yet, so completion of tasks might be slow.

 To access the cluster: